YasmineChattipara/Case-Study-SQL-1---Danny-s-Diner/README.md

 # Case-Study-SQL-1---Danny-s-Diner
-Danny wants to use the data to answer a few simple questions about his customers Each of the following case study questions can be answered using a single SQL statement:
+Danny wants to use the data to answer a few simple questions about his customers.

+Each of the following case study questions can be answered using a single SQL statement:

 1. What is the total amount each customer spent at the restaurant?